jstagge/monthly_paleo/README.md

 ## Reference and How to Cite

-For any description of this methodology, please use the following citation:
+For any description of this methodology, please use the following citation (s):

 * Stagge, J.H., Rosenberg, D.E., DeRose, R.J., and Rittenour, T.M.
 (2017) "Monthly paleostream-flow reconstruction from annual tree-ring chronologies."
 Journal of Hydrology.

-For any use of this code, please cite the above paper and the following:
+* Stagge, J.H.
+(2017) "monthly_paleo: Code repository accompanying Stagge et al. (2017)." doi: 10.5281/zenodo.889892.

+To refer to the PaleoAPR R package used in this study, please use the following citation:

+* Stagge, J.H.
+(2017) "paleoAPR: Monthly streamflow reconstruction package for R." R package version 1.0. doi: 10.5281/zenodo.889892.

 ## Authors